HomeAdvertisingCan Ad Personalisation Work Without Cookies?

 • 15% increase in customer satisfaction scores related to “understanding my needs”

-• Technology Team: Developed server-side personalisation infrastructure and API-based data exchange
+• Technology Team: Built the server-side personalisation infrastructure and API-based data exchange

-• Marketing: Redesigned customer journeys to incorporate explicit data collection points
+• Marketing: Redesigned customer journeys to include explicit data collection points

-• Legal/Compliance: Ensured all approaches met regulatory requirements
+• Legal/Compliance: Made sure every approach met regulatory requirements

-• Customer Service: Trained to explain the value exchange of personalisation to customers
+• Customer Service: Trained staff to explain the value exchange of personalisation to customers

-A similar approach could benefit businesses across sectors, including enterprise software providers who need to balance personalised user interfaces with privacy considerations.
+A similar approach could help businesses in other sectors, including enterprise software providers who need to balance personalised interfaces with privacy.

 Implementation Checklist: